 Sitting by this lake I am in awe of the majesty and wonder of our God.
-His beauty and gentle care is so evident through the sunset and all nature around me.
+His beauty and gentle care are so evident through the sunset and all nature around me.
 Thinking about all my worries and stresses; they all seem incredibly trivial.
 I relish these moments when I am able to fully and actively meditate on who God is.
 It is so good for your soul, you know?
 It realigns your thinking back to a proper perspective of who our Creator is.
 That’s why Biblical meditation is essential.

 David Mathis says in his book, “Habits of Grace,”